 I want to rent out my property but where do I start?

-Just like selling a property, your first step to a successful tenancy is to book your FREE, No-Obligation property valuation with one of our experienced lettings team.
+Your first step to a successful tenancy is to book your FREE, No-Obligation property valuation with one of our experienced lettings team.

-Gas boilers must be checked annually and obtain a valid Gas Safety Certificate.
+Gas boilers must be checked annually and we can help you to acquire a valid Gas Safety Certificate.

-Rental properties must all be fitted with smoke and carbon monoxide alarms and all electrical wiring must be safe and have been inspected within the last 5 years.
+Rental properties must all be fitted with smoke and carbon monoxide alarms, and all electrical wiring must be safe and have been inspected within the last 5 years.

-Once a potential tenant has expressed an interest and would like to view your property, we will arrange a mutually agreeable time to conduct a viewing, taking into consideration all parties including current tenant.
+Once a potential tenant has expressed an interest and would like to view your property, we will arrange a mutually agreeable time to conduct a viewing, taking into consideration all parties including the current tenant(s).

-Once all checks are complete and you are happy to proceed, we will supply you and your tenant with legally compliant Assured Shorthold Tenancy (AST) agreements.
+Once all checks are complete and you are happy to proceed, we will supply both you and your tenant with legally compliant Assured Shorthold Tenancy (AST) agreements.